World Championship snooker latest: John Higgins finally seals 10-7 win

 From there, he fired in a 127 break to sign off the afternoon with victory at his fingertips, and when the pair returned in the evening it was Higgins who took control, firing in a 135 break to stride into round two.

+Asked about his next opponent, the Scot added: "I’ll just try to play my own game.
+I don’t think there’s anyone in the game who’s got the aura that Ronnie’s got – he’s the best ever and I’m really looking forward to it.

+"I won’t approach the match any differently.
+I can only play as well as I can play, and if the other guy is too good then that’s fine."

-Last year’s runner-up Kyren Wilson fought back to trail Gary Wilson 5-4 following Monday’s morning session of the Betfred World Snooker Championship at the Crucible.
+Last year’s runner-up Kyren Wilson fought back to beat Gary Wilson 10-8 after what had been a nightmare start to the game.

-The 29-year-old, who lost to Ronnie O’Sullivan in the delayed 2020 final eight months ago, had trailed 5-1 to the world number 22.
+The 29-year-old, who lost to Ronnie O’Sullivan in the delayed 2020 final eight months ago, had trailed 5-1 to the world number 22 but won the final three frames of the morning to claw his way back into the match.

-After losing the opening frame, Gary Wilson, a former semi-finalist, produced two half-century clearances, before further breaks of 94 and 84 seemingly put him in command of the first-round match.

-The world number six, though, found some composure to finally get another frame on the board with a break of 82.
+Kyren Wilson signed off that session with breaks of 115 and 139 and returned in the evening with breaks of 61 and 60 to lead for the first time since the conclusion of the opening frame.

+He then made it six in a row, a spell which turned the match in his favour, and while Gary Wilson fought back he was always up against it once going behind.

 On Table One, China’s Ding Junhui took a slender 5-4 overnight lead against former champion Stuart Bingham.